ML-course/master/production.md

 jupyter nbextension enable hide_input_all
 ```

-You'll need to launch `jupyter notebook` since rise is not yet supported in jupyterlab.
+You'll need to launch `jupyter notebook` since rise is not yet fully supported in jupyterlab.
 You'll see two new icons when you open a notebook.
-One will start the slideshow, and the other will hide the code.
-You'll need to set `interactive = True` in the first cell and then run all cells before starting the slideshow to allow the interactions.
+To run the slides interactively:

+- Set `interactive = True` in the first cell (if it isn't already)
+- Run all cells ('Run' > 'Run all cells') so that all interaction widgets are loaded
+- Hide the input code by clicking the 'eye' icon (toggles `hide_all_code`)
+- Start the slideshow by clicking the 'chart' icon (toggles `rise`)

 ### Static slides
 You can generate slides from the notebooks using `nbconvert`.
 First, set `interactive = False` in the first cell of the notebook and rerun the notebooks to generate static versions of the interactive visualizations.